-Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Claims
+Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Accusations

 He said she waited a few days before approaching him again, to see if he would tell anyone.
 "She later taught me how the Americans kissed, and again she waited ... and then she taught me how the French kissed."

-Theisen began avoiding her advances in the sixth grade, but said he kept quiet about what happened for more than three decades.
+Theisen began avoiding her advances in the sixth grade but said he kept quiet about what happened for more than three decades.
 "I think with me, like a lot of survivors, we thought we were the only ones that this happened to," he said.

 Pope Francis weighs in

 Acknowledgment of sexual abuse by religious sisters is growing.
-On May 9, Pope Francis changed the Church's position of treating allegations against nuns as separate from that of diocesan priests, and issued a new decree requiring allegations against members of male and female religious orders be reported to church leadership.
-It goes into effect on June 1.
+On May 9, Pope Francis changed the Roman Catholic Church's position of treating allegations against nuns as separate from that of diocesan priests, and issued a new decree requiring allegations against members of male and female religious orders be reported to church leadership.
+It goes into effect June 1.

-Sr. Annmarie Sanders, spokeswoman for the Leadership Conference of Women Religious, said in a statement that the association "offers its deepest sympathy to anyone impacted by abuse perpetrated by Catholic sisters."
-The LCWR has created training materials to distribute to its members, to try to prevent sexual abuse in the future, according to Sanders.
+Sister Annmarie Sanders, spokeswoman for the Leadership Conference of Women Religious, said in a statement that the association "offers its deepest sympathy to anyone impacted by abuse perpetrated by Catholic sisters."
+The LCWR has created training materials to distribute to its members to try to prevent sexual abuse in the future, according to Sanders.

 For victims of past abuse, the individual religious orders of their alleged perpetrators still hold the keys to validating their claims and offering restitution.